mariyaalnasrala/1dv609_a1_part_1/Practice_ write_run_tests.md

  * There are correct and buggy versions of the Password class.
    * The correct version is defined as correct and should not be changed.
    * None of the tests may fail for the correct version.
    * For each buggy version your test suite should have at least one test that failes.
+One of the bugs is hard to do this for, see question.
    * Each test should fail for at least one buggy version which no other test fails (no redundant tests)

  * Artifacts to show during examination